JoseMiguelHerrera/BlockVoteNode/README.md

 - [X] Register and enroll voters
 - [X] Register and enroll hardcoded voters
 - [X] Prettify the demo
-- [ ] Serve election results back to voters
+- [X] Serve election results back to voters
-- [ ] Upload the Node.js and frontend to Bluemix
+- [ ] Upload the application to Bluemix

 **Resource**
  - Read this to see the methods in HFC: github.com/hyperledger/fabric/sdk/node/lib/hfc.js